LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

   rmprocs(i)
 end
 ```
-All that's now required is a file named `taskdb.txt`, with each line containing one command.
-This Julia script can be executed then with `-p` in order to specify the number of workers.
-And it can run repeatedly until all tasks were processed.
+All that's now required is a file named `taskdb.txt`, with each line containing one shell command.
+This Julia script can be executed then with `-p` in order to specify the number of workers, and `-t` for possibly threads.
+And it can run repeatedly until all tasks were processed (therefore, bookkeeping).
 </details>

 #### SlurmClusterManager Extension
-If you need to work on several nodes - memory requirements, or scaling through parallelism larger to get your production through, `Distributed` can be combined with cluster managers.
+If you need to work on several nodes - because of memory requirements, or scaling larger through parallelism to get the production through, `Distributed` can be combined with cluster managers.
 We have only experience with [`SlurmClusterManager`](https://github.com/JuliaParallel/SlurmClusterManager.jl), so we can only show this here.
 All that's necessary is
 ```julia
 using Distributed, SlurmClusterManager
 addprocs(SlurmManager())
 ```
 That's really it.
-The rest is configured via the Slurm `sbatch` parameters (`--nodes`, `--ntasks-per-node`, ...).
-The SlurmManager runs srun under the hood to distribute the workers to the respective Slurm tasks on the allocated nodes.
+The number of workers is configured via the Slurm `sbatch` parameters (`--nodes`, `--ntasks-per-node`, ...).
+The SlurmManager runs `srun` under the hood to distribute the workers to the respective Slurm tasks on the allocated nodes.

 #### Final Remark
 `Distributed` can be combined with threads.
-Specifically, `pmap` can distribute/schedule work on workers, where each might run on several threads, in order to execute the function faster.
+Specifically, `pmap` can distribute/schedule work on workers, where each worker might run several threads (on as many CPUs), in order to execute a function faster.

 Beware of overcommitment!